johnbintz/penchant/README.md

 Use `script/gemfile local` to get at the local ones, and `script/gemfile remote` (or anything, really) to get at the remote ones.
 It then runs `bundle install`.

+You can also run `penchant gemfile ENV`.

+### What environment are you currently using in that Gemfile?

+`head -n 1` that puppy, or `penchant gemfile-env`.

 ## git hook?!

-It runs `script/gemfile remote` then runs `bundle exec rake`.
+It runs `penchant gemfile remote` then runs `bundle exec rake`.
 Make sure your default Rake task for the project runs your tests and performs any other magic necessary before each commit.
+Your re-environmented Gemfile and Gemfile.lock will be added to your commit if they've changed.

 ## How?!

 * `gem install penchant`
 * `cd` to your project directory

+And then one of the following:

+* `penchant install` for a new project (`--dir=WHEREVER` will install the scripts to a directory other than `$PWD/scripts`)
-* `penchant install` (can do `--dir=WHEREVER`, too)
+* `penchant convert` for an existing project (`--dir=WHEVEVER` works here, too)